 I worked in the diamond business for 6+ years.
 If you gave me a diamond with a VVS2 clarity grade, it might take me a few minutes with a 10x powered loupe to find the actual pinpoint of an imperfection that is the “Very Very Small Inclusion.”

 I could find a VS1 in less time, but it’s only marginally larger than a VVS2.
-VS2s and SI1 clarity grades can be spotted right away with a 10x powered loupe, but almost always still completely invisible to the naked eye.
-And even most SI clarity grade diamonds cannot be seen by the naked eye.
+VS2s clarity grade inclusions can be spotted right away with a 10x powered loupe, but are usually invisible to the naked eye.

 Now, if a diamond is simply a product that has features that you want to benefit from (i.e., its beauty), why pay a lot more for features from which you will never benefit?